CBOE claims victory in legal battle with rival ISE

-NEW YORK (Reuters) - CBOE Holdings Inc (CBOE.O), which runs the largest U.S. options exchange, said on Wednesday a judge had dismissed a challenge by rival International Securities Exchange against CBOE’s exclusive license to list options on certain key U.S. indexes.
+NEW YORK, Dec 18 (Reuters) - CBOE Holdings Inc, which runs the largest U.S. options exchange, said on Wednesday a judge had dismissed a challenge by rival International Securities Exchange to CBOE’s exclusive license to list options on certain key U.S. indices.

-The Chicago Board Options Exchange is the sole market for lucrative options on the Standard & Poor’s 500 Index and the Dow Jones Industrial Average, and others such as the S&P 100.
+The Chicago Board Options Exchange is the sole market for lucrative options on the Standard & Poor’s 500 Index and the Dow Jones Industrial Average, and others like the S&P 100.

 “Since ISE initiated the litigation more than seven years ago, every court at every level - including the Illinois Appellate Court, the Illinois Supreme Court, the U.S. Supreme Court and, now, a New York Court - has rejected ISE’s attempt to trade products that are exclusively licensed to CBOE,” CBOE Chief Executive Edward Tilly said in a statement.